 Management's Responsibility for Internal Financial Controls

-The Company's management is responsible for establishing andmaintaining internal financial controls based on the internal control over financialreporting criteria established by the Company considering the essential components ofinternal control stated in the Guidance Note on Audit of Internal Financial Controls overFinancial Reporting issued by the Institute of Chartered Accountants of India.These responsibilities includethe design implementation and maintenance of adequateinternal financial controls that were operating effectively for ensuring the orderly ande_cient conduct of its business including adherence to company's policies thesafeguarding of its assets the prevention and detection of frauds and errors theaccuracy and completeness of the accounting records and the timely preparation ofreliable financial information as required under the Act.
+The Company's Management is responsible for establishing andmaintaining internal financial controls based on the internal control over financialreporting criteria established by the Company considering the essential components ofinternal control stated in the Guidance Note on Audit of Internal Financial Controls overFinancial Reporting issued by the Institute of Chartered Accountants of India (ICAI).These responsibilities include the design implementation and maintenance of adequateinternal financial controls that were operating effectively for ensuring the orderly ande_cient conduct of its business including adherence to company's policies thesafeguarding of its assets the prevention and detection of frauds and errors theaccuracy and completeness of the accounting records and the timely preparation ofreliable financial information as required under the Act.

-Our responsibility is to express an opinion on the Company's internal financialcontrols over financial reporting based on our audit.
-We conducted our audit in accordance with the Guidance Note on Audit ofInternal Financial Controls over Financial Reporting (the "Guidance Note") andthe Standards on Auditing prescribed under Section 143(10) of the Act to the extentapplicable to an audit of internal financial controls both issued by the Institute of Chartered Accountants of India.Those Standards and the Guidance Note require that we comply with ethical requirements andplan and perform the audit to obtain reasonable assurance aboutwhether adequate internal financial controls over financial reporting was established andmaintained and if such controls operated effectively in all materialrespects.
+Our responsibility is to express an opinion on the Company'sinternal financial controls with reference to standalone Ind AS financial statements basedon our audit.
+We conducted our audit in accordance with the Guidance Note on Audit ofInternal Financial Controls over Financial Reporting (the "Guidance Note") andthe Standards on Auditing prescribed under Section 143(10) of the Act to the extentapplicable to an audit of internal financial controls with reference to standalone Ind ASfinancial statements both issued by the Institute of Chartered Accountants of India.Those Standards and the Guidance Note require that we comply with ethical requirements andplan and perform the audit to obtain reasonable assurance about whether adequate internalfinancial controls with reference to standalone Ind AS financial statements wereestablished and maintained and if such controls operated effectively in all materialrespects.

-(1) pertain to the maintenance of records that in reasonable detailaccurately and fairly reflect the transactions and dispositions of the assets of thecompany;
+(1) Pertain to the maintenance of records that in reasonable detailaccurately and fairly reflect the transactions and dispositions of the assets of thecompany;

 Because of the inherent limitations of internal financial controls overfinancial reporting with reference to standalone Ind AS financial Statements includingthe possibility of collusion or improper management override of controls materialmisstatements due to error or fraud may occur and not be detected.
-Also projections ofany evaluation of the internal financial controls over financial reporting with referenceto standalone Ind AS financial Statements to future periods are subJect to the risk thatthe internal financial controls over financial reporting with reference to standalone IndAS financial statements may become inadequate because of changes in conditions or thatthe degree of compliance with the policies or procedures may deteriorate.
+Also projections ofany evaluation of the internal financial controls over financial reporting with referenceto standalone Ind AS financial Statements to future periods are subject to the risk thatthe internal financial controls over financial reporting with reference to standalone IndAS financial statements may become inadequate because of changes in conditions or thatthe degree of compliance with the policies or procedures may deteriorate.

-In our opinion the Company has in all material respects an adequate internalfinancial controls system over financial reporting and such internal financial controlsover financial reporting were operating effectively as at March 31 2020 based on theinternal control over financial reporting criteria established by the Company consideringthe essential components of internal control stated in the Guidance Note on Audit ofInternal Financial Controls Over Financial Reporting issued by the Institute of CharteredAccountants of India.
+In our opinion to the best of our information and according to theexplanations given to us the Company has in all material respects adequate internalfinancial controls with reference to standalone Ind AS financial statements and suchinternal financial controls were operating effectively as at March 31 2021 based on theinternal control over financial reporting criteria established by the Company consideringthe essential components of internal control stated in the Guidance Note on Audit ofInternal Financial Controls Over Financial Reporting issued by the Institute of CharteredAccountants of India.